SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md

 Estimate the expected number of IP addresses and plan sufficient reserves so that no adjustments to the networks will be necessary at a later date.
 The installation can be carried out via IPv4 or IPv6 as well as hybrid.

-- Frontend Access: A dedicated IP address space / network for services published by the cloud platform and its users
+- Provider Networks: One or more dedicated public IP networks for services published by the cloud platform and its users
   - this is in most cases a public IPv4 network
-  - at least TCP port 443 should be accessible for all addresses of this network from other networks
+  - at least TCP port 443 should be accessible for all addresses of this network from other networks (i.e. internet)
-- Node Communication: A dedicated private IP adress space / network for the internal communication between the nodes
+- Openstack Node Communication: A dedicated private IP adress space / network for the internal communication between the nodes
   - every node needs a dedicated IP
-  - a DHCP range for installation might be useful, but not mandatory
+  - a DHCP range for for performing node installations might be useful, but not mandatory
   - all nodes in this network should have access to the NTP server
   - all nodes should have access to public DNS servers and HTTP/HTTPS servers
   - In some cases, it may make sense to operate Ceph in a dedicated network or multiple dedicated networks (public, cluster).
     Methods for high-performance and scalable access to the storage:
     - very high-performance routing (layer 3), for example via switch infrastructure
     - Dedicated network adapters in the compute nodes for direct access to the storage network
+- Ceph Node Communication: A dedicated private IP adress space / network for the internal communication between the ceph nodes
 - Management: A private IP adress space / network for the hardware out of out band management of the nodes
   - every node needs a dedicated management IP
   - a DHCP range for installation might be useful, but not mandatory